 Deciding whether bariatric surgery is right for you can lead to a number of questions.
 Getting accurate answers is important.
-Surgeon Michael Mahoney, DO, with LVPG Surgery–Health & Wellness Center at Hazleton, answers 10 of the most frequent questions he is asked by patients who are looking for weight-loss solutions.
+Surgeon Michael Mahoney, DO, with LVPG Surgery–Health & Wellness Center at Hazleton, as well as LVPG General and Bariatric Surgery–Steamtown, answers 10 of the most frequent questions he is asked by patients who are looking for weight-loss solutions.

 Is Bariatric Surgery Right for You?